Skip to content

 4. Social Perception: Recognition by others as being in a marital relationship.

 The court found the couple had lived together only briefly, from December 2017 to April 2018, when the respondent's trailer was parked near the applicant's rented home in Halfmoon Bay.
-During this time, the respondent primarily stayed in his trailer, with limited access to the applicant's home.
+During this time, the respondent primarily stayed in his trailer, with limited access to the applicant's house.
 After April 2018, the respondent moved his trailer to a separate location in Madeira Park, while the applicant and her daughters remained in the house.

-Why the Court Dismissed the Claim:
+So why the Court Dismissed the Claim:

 - Lack of Cohabitation: The couple's living arrangements were separate, and even during the brief period of cohabitation, their household routines were independent.